Martelle Edinborough

-Martelle Edinborough (born 27 September 1978) is a British actress.
-Edinborough initially studied law at university and set up her own business.
-After going into corporate law, she began taking acting class and was part of the Chicken Shop Shakespeare theatre company.
-Edinborough later had three guest roles in the soap opera Coronation Street and made other guest appearances in Emmerdale, Hollyoaks, Cold Feet and Doctors, in addition to the short film The Tooth Fairy (2020).
+Martelle Edinborough is a British actress.
+After taking acting classes, Edinborough had three guest roles in the soap opera Coronation Street and made other guest appearances in Emmerdale, Hollyoaks, Cold Feet and Doctors, in addition to the short film The Tooth Fairy (2020).
 After appearing in the horror film Evie, Edinborough returned to Emmerdale as regular character Suzy Merton in 2022, remaining until the character was killed off in 2025.
 For her role as Suzy, Edinborough was longlisted for "Best Newcomer" at the 2022 Inside Soap Awards.

 Life and career

-Martelle Edinborough was born on 27 September 1978.
-She is originally from Bradford in West Yorkshire and later moved to Leeds.
-She initially studied law at university with the intention to become a solicitor.
-After completing her degree, she set up her own business and then went into corporate law.
-She then began taking acting classes but did not intend to go into it professionally.
-Her agent is Alex Priestley Talent.
+After studying at university, Martelle Edinborough set up her own business and then began taking acting classes but did not intend to go into it professionally.
 In 2016, Edinborough was part of the theatre company Chicken Shop Shakespeare where they did "flashmob Shakespeare performances" at Bradford City Park.

 In 2018, Edinborough appeared in the soap opera Coronation Street as a court clerk for four episodes.
 The actress called it a "funny twist of fate" that her first role on the soap was of a court clerk due to her background in law.
 She returned to the soap the following year playing a different character, talent scout Jasmine Ridgeway.
 She returned to the soap again in 2021, this time playing a police family liaison officer for four episodes.
 Edinborough also played mental health worker Doctor Keely on another soap opera, Hollyoaks, in April 2019.
 In 2019, she played Amina Sewak in an episode of the series Cold Feet.
 The following year, she played Francesca in the short film The Tooth Fairy.
 She has also appeared in the soap opera Doctors and the documentary series Our Lives.
 She made an appearance in the horror film Evie (2023).